This delicious twist on traditional gumbo incorporates an array of spices in conjunction with sausage, crabmeat, and shrimp.

-- In another medium-size skillet, melt half of a stick of butter over medium-low heat.
-Then add the onions and peppers to the pan, and sauté for 10 minutes, until the vegetables become soft.
+- In another medium-size skillet, melt half a stick of butter over medium-low heat.
+Then add the onions and peppers to the pan, and sauté for 10 minutes until the vegetables become soft.
 Mix in the prepared okra, and cook for 5 minutes.
 Toss in the fresh garlic, and simmer for another 30 seconds more before removing the pan from the heat.

 - While the vegetables are heating up, you can begin to prepare the sausage.
 Cut the smoked meat into ¼-inch chunks, and add them into a large cast-iron Dutch oven.
 Cook the sausage over medium-low heat until it starts to crisp.

 - Then add in the Worchestershire sauce and 1 cup of chicken broth.
 Continue to simmer until you have scraped the bottom of the pot to incorporate all of the cooked sausage into the broth.